Welding safety and welding hazards

 Always use approved protective gear

-Arc welding, as any industrial occupation, presents many hazards.
-However, welding is a safe procedure, provided that correct risk assessment is completed, observed and protective equipment used.
+Like any other industrial occupation, arc welding presents many hazards.
+However, when an accurate risk assessment is completed, observed and protective equipment is used, welding is a safe procedure.
 Always use approved welding safety equipment.

 An arc is the most well-known symbol of welding, but behind the beauty of light and sparks also hides danger.
-Looking to the arc with unprotected eyes can damage your eyesight permanently and even a short exposure can cause the surface of the eye to burn, causing so-called ‘arc eye’ or ‘flash burn’.
+Looking at the arc with unprotected eyes can damage your eyesight permanently.
+Even a short exposure can cause the surface of the eye to burn, causing so-called ‘arc eye’ or ‘flash burn’.
 Ultraviolet and infrared radiation and visible elements, such as hot spatters, can damage the eyes and burn unprotected skin.

-Welder’s eyes require efficient and approved protection in the form of an approved welding helmet and welding lens filter.
+To prevent eye damage, the welder’s eyes require efficient and approved protection in the form of an approved welding helmet and a welding lens filter.
 Kemppi ADF lenses (Auto-Darkening Filter) and passive lenses (Approved Colored Glass welding lenses) for welding face shields carry 100% protection against ultraviolet radiation.

-Welding helmets or face shields are worn for longer periods of time.
-Their protection class, weight, and balance options vary considerably, and therefore it’s important to select the appropriate model and protection level to suit your application and personal circumstances.
+Welding helmets or face shields are worn when eye protection is needed for longer periods of time.
+Their protection class, weight, and balance options vary considerably, and therefore it is important to select the appropriate model and protection level to suit your application and personal circumstances.
 Welding helmets or face shields with auto-darkening welding lens ease and speed up the welder’s work throughout the welding process.

 Kemppi's Gamma GTH3 product range provides a maximum inward leakage TIL protection level to 99.8% efficiency.